things4it/JTLShop-Plugin-CategoryImageGeneration/README.md

 ## PHP-DB is required

-PHP-GD have to be installed ...
+PHP-GD have to be installed with support for jpeg, png and gif.

-For example: ``apt install php7.4-gd``
+Example for PHP-GD: ``apt install php7.4-gd``